-Building footprint of $(B) \leq$ Building footprint of $(A \times 50\%)$
+Building footprint of $\mathbf{B} \leq \text{Building footprint of } \mathbf{A} \times 50\%$

-- 1. All additions to the existing building(s) must meet the minimum VCOD setbacks. - 2.
-Additions are only permitted along the rear and side elevations of the existing building(s). - 3.
-Any portion of the addition along the side elevations of the existing building(s) must be set back at least twenty (20) feet from the front elevation of the existing building. - vi.
-Additions permitted herein may be built up to the maximum height allowed under the MRT Zone.
-The height of those portions of the existing building(s) that are preserved may not be increased. - vii.
-No exterior alterations of the existing building(s) along the front or the side elevations up to an addition are permitted, except: - 1.
-Those necessary to comply with applicable Health, Building, and Fire codes. - 2.
-Architectural features, as defined in Sec.
-9.2.6.B.10. - 3.
-The replacement of windows, doors, and sheathing are not considered exterior alterations.
+- 1. Additions to the existing building(s) must meet the minimum VCOD setbacks specified in the Site Dimensional Standards. - 2.
+Additions are only permitted along the rear and side elevations of the existing principal building. - 3.
+Any portion of the addition along the side elevations of the existing principal building must be set back at least twenty (20) feet from the front elevation of the existing principal building. - vi.
+Additions permitted herein may be built up to the maximum height specified in the MRT Building Dimensional Standards.
+The height of those portions of the existing principal building that is preserved may not be increased.